urwa/GoogleAppsScript/README.md

 ## Email-Labeling
 For every incoming email, compares the body of email with past emails in a particular label.
 If the email body is a duplicate, moves the new email to a separate label.

+DISCLAIMER: SOME PART OF THE SCRIPTS MIGHT BE TAKEN FROM OTHER SOURCES AND EDITTED ACCORDING TO MY NEEDS.
+NO COPYRIGHTS INFRINGEMENT INTENTED.